-Prerequisites: PSYC 101-3, 102-3, 215-4, 315-4, or permission of the instructor conclusions in psychology and the health sciences.
+Health Sciences This course addresses the logic of drawing conclusions in psychology and the health sciences.
 Through an analysis of the requirements for conducting reviews of the literature on a particular topic, the process of summarizing findings, the conduct of clinical trials and their analysis, students will be exposed to common pitfalls in and prerequisites for the establishment of knowledge.